mdasifraza7860/Hotel-Booking-Cancellation-Analysis/README.md

 - City hotels experience more cancellations than resort hotels
 - Online bookings have higher cancellation rates

+## Business Recommendation
+Hotels should offer flexible booking options, provide special offers or discounts for early or loyal customers, and monitor booking trends to plan better and minimize revenue loss.

 ## ✅ Conclusion
 This analysis helps hotels reduce cancellations and improve revenue management strategies.